NTUEEboy/flaskrrr-and-tests/README.md

 $ export FLASK_APP=loginApp/main.py
 $ flask run
 ```
-The unit test for login system in each case
+The api test for the login function
 ```
-$ python -m unittest -v loginApp/tests/test_basic.py
+$ python -m unittest -v tests/test_basic.py
 ```
 or if you have `pytest` installed
 ```